anypackage/docs/docs/reference/about_AnyPackage.md

 ## Long Description

-The `AnyPackage` is not a package management system in the traditional sense but rather a way to interact with multiple package management systems.
+`AnyPackage` is not a package management system in the traditional sense but rather a way to interact with multiple package management systems.
 This lets users have a single set of commands to interact with any package management system instead of learning a unique set of commands.

 ## Package Providers